ashtsang/ashtsang.github.io/_pages/about.md

 My research interests are computer vision and machine learning, especially in integrating phenomenons of biological vision in the advancements of computer vision algorithms.
 I believe that our understanding of the human brain is inseparable from our ability to create algorithms that mimic it.

-If you would like to chat with me, please feel free to drop me an email!
+If you would like to chat with me, please drop me an email!

 <br/><br/>